5 Transformative Methods to ACTIVATE Your Pineal Gland and Tap Into Your Superhuman Potentialby Scott Jeffrey

 Each tradition has different methods for activating the third eye.
 It may be that different methods are appropriate for different individuals based on type, temperament, or some other factors.

 In the remainder of this guide, we’ll review five pineal gland activation methods.
 They include:

 Through a review of each of these methods, a curious pattern emerges.
 We’ll discuss the importance of this pattern in a concluding section.

 First, a word of caution is appropriate here.

 Researcher David Wilcock explains that if the pineal gland gets “stuck on” it can cause schizophrenia, delusions, and waking hallucinations.

 Some traditions, like the Northern Reality School of Taoism, also caution against esoteric methods of altering your consciousness.
-So care and attention is advised on this journey.
+So it’s advisable to exercise care and attention on this journey.